 Bursitis is often managed with cortisone/steroid injections which do offer some temporary relief in symptoms but are really only a band-aid that covers a bigger problem.
 Cortisone has been shown to cause further degeneration of the tendon, and will usually then contribute to chronicity (on-going nature) of the problem.
 It must be said though with the temporary reduction in pain from the injection it can be useful if you then use that pain free time to exercise and strengthen the tendon appropriately!

-Vital Core Physiotherapy can help
+Vital Core Physiotherapy can help with hip pain

 We love hips!
 Particularly middle aged and/or sporting hips!
 We have had so many training sessions on this area of the body because we love it so much.
 Why?